-- Develop as optimistic, empathetic and active members of society who can contribute to solving the complex challenges the world faces into the future.
+- Develop as optimistic, empathetic and active members of society who can contribute to solving the complex challenges the world faces.

 How can students use Design Thinking?

 How did the students in the video use Design Thinking?

 In the Forbes primary school bag tag video, for example, we saw our first graders: